 We must remember that the same means that prevent people from breaching castles also work to prevent people escaping them.
 The Nazis turned Colditz Castle into a prison that famously included prisoners of war from 1939 until 1945 when US forces retook the castle.
 Then began a period of Soviet control during which the castle was used as a prison for local criminals, a nursing home, a hospital and a psychiatric clinic.
 After a 2006-2007 restoration, the building is now a youth hostel and, understandably, a museum of itself.

-Other large castles make good function venues for weddings and conferences.
+Other castles make impressive venues for weddings and conferences.
 This is Chillon Castle on Lake Geneva.

 “There are four formal great halls in the castle, whose windows all look out over the marvellous view of Lake Geneva.
 The Savoy family held sumptuous banquets in them, whilst the Bernese administered justice in some of them.”

-Level I is the administration level with its dungeon, gallows and prison so therefore functionally and also as far as circulation is concerned, it’s rather perverse for the torture chamber to be on Level IV adjacent to the bedroom.
+Level I is the administration level with its dungeon, gallows and prison.
+Functionally, and also as far as circulation is concerned, it’s rather perverse for the torture chamber to be on Level IV adjacent to the bedroom.

 It’s three slender castles with party walls.
-A shared courtyard allows access and deliveries, and shared fortifications discourage hostile access and hostile deliveries.
+A shared courtyard allows access and deliveries, and shared fortifications serve to discourage hostile access and hostile deliveries.
 It has around a hundred rooms.

 It’s interesting that, in Germany, different branches of the same family decided to connect their diminished castles for communal defence but, in Italy, wealthy Bolognese were reluctant to trust their relatives even/especially when it came to matters of defence.